A comparison of vakonomic and nonholonomic dynamics with applications to non-invariant Chaplygin systems: Non-invariant Chaplygin systems

-\begin{definition} A \emph{horizontal distribution} (of an Ehresmann connection) on $Q$ is any smooth distribution $\HH Q\subset \T Q$ such that at each $q\in Q$ we have $\T_qQ=\HH_qQ\oplus\V_qQ$.
+\begin{definition} A \emph{horizontal distribution} on $Q$ is any smooth distribution $\HH Q\subset \T Q$ such that at each $q\in Q$ we have $\T_qQ=\HH_qQ\oplus\V_qQ$.
 (Note that we do not assume that $\HH Q$ is $G$-invariant, i.e., that it is a horizontal distribution of a principal $G$-connection.)
-A curve $q(t)\in Q$ is called \emph{horizontal} if its tangent lift $\jet_t q(t)$ belongs to $\HH Q$. \end{definition}
+A curve $q(t)\in Q$ is called \emph{horizontal} if its tangent lift $\jet_t q(t)$ belongs to $\HH Q$.